hanishkvc/prgs-docs-spreadsheetkvc/README.md

 i.e be it cdraw_data->value_Key, or be it cdata_update or anywhere else.
 Inturn a new and potentially simplified from user perspective cell content interpretation now implemented in nvalue_key.

-	If no data (inc empty string) then return 0 (where numeric value expected, else return "" string).

-	If starts with =,  then do the internal =expression evaluation of same.

-	if starts with numeric or starts with + or - then python eval it for a numeric.

-		If user wants to treat it has text, then they need to add textquote.

-		No need to prefix numbers with = now. (applies for some simple expressions also)

-	Else return as is as a string.

-		Anything starting with alphabet or space or textquote or anything not matching above is treated as text.

-		This can also allow some python snippets to be run.

 Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)